ied206/ManagedWimLib/native/windows/README.md

-# Compile libwim-15.dll for ARM64
+# Compile libwim-15.dll for Windows ARM64

 Use MSYS2 and llvm-mingw to compile ARM64 wimlib dll.

 ## Status

-- `libwim-15.dll` is compilable with a bit of patches.
+- `libwim-15.dll` is compilable with a bit of a patch.
 - `ld.lld` fails to link `wimlib-imagex.exe`.

 ## Required Tools